I will assume that your profit-sharing plan is a 401(k), or a similar plan that would be covered by 401(k) rollover rules.

 You may qualify to take a penalty-free withdrawal if you meet one of the following exceptions:

 - You are in debt for medical expenses that exceed 7.5% of your adjusted gross income.

 - You are required by court order to give the money to your divorced spouse, a child, or a dependent.

 - You are separated from service (through permanent layoff, termination, quitting or taking early retirement) in the year you turn 55, or later.

 - You are separated from service and you have set up a payment schedule to withdraw money in substantially equal amounts over the course of your life expectancy.
 (Once you begin taking this kind of distribution you are required to continue for five years or until you reach age 59½, whichever is longer).

 Income Taxes & Profit Sharing Rollover

-Implied in your question is what taxes you would owe if you took a $10,000 distribution.
-Assuming you do not qualify for an exception to the 10% penalty tax, you would pay $1,000 off the top in penalty taxes.
+You ask what taxes you would owe if you took a $25,000 distribution.
+Assuming you do not qualify for an exception to the 10% penalty tax, you would pay $2,500 off the top in penalty taxes.
 I cannot calculate your income taxes because I do not know enough about your situation, such as if you file single or jointly, the number of your dependents, if you take the standard deduction or qualify for a higher deduction due to medical expenses, mortgage interest, and so forth.
 Consult with a tax preparer for a precise answer to your question.

 I hope this information helps you Find.
 Learn & Save.